 My compromised immune system as well as my age put me in the "vulnerable population" for this global virus; still, I was half way through yesterday's Friday the 13th before I stopped making valiant plans to fulfill the day's therapy schedule.
 Then it hit me.

-I can go out there and virtuously wipe down elliptical machine surfaces and cower into my elbow to sneeze, but it doesn't help anyone else if I succumb to the thing myself.
+I can go out there and virtuously wipe down elliptical machine surfaces and sneeze into my elbow, but it doesn't help anyone else if I succumb to the thing myself.

 So, lockdown began.